 2. Measurement while drilling

 Well-logs are a continuous recording of a geophysical parameter along a borehole, where the value of the measurement is continuously plotted against depth in the borehole.
-Currently, the well-logging industry is transitioning from wireline or cable-based well logging tools to the increasing use of well-log (MWD) tools designed for use in directional drilling.
-Wireline or cable tools are lowered on the end of a steel cable or wireline into the borehole and so can only be utilised in vertical to steeply inclined wells (Figure 1).
+The well-logging industry is currently transitioning from wireline or cable-based well logging tools to the increasing use of well-log (MWD) tools designed for use in directional drilling.
+Wireline or cable tools are lowered on the end of a steel cable or wireline into the borehole and can only be utilised in vertical to steeply inclined wells (Figure 1).
 The same set of conventional well-log measurements are now increasingly collected using MWD (measurement while drilling) and LWD (logging while drilling (Figure 2).)

 Although there are numerous well-logging tools and measurements that can be used in the study of evaporites, our introductory discussion deals with only a few of the more conventional logging methods.
 For comprehensive analyses of the geological applications of well-logs both cable and MWD to the interpretation of evaporites and other lithologies, there are many logging-company manuals, as well as excellent books and articles such as Kruger (2014), Crain (2010, 2014), Ellis and Singer (2007), Nelson (2007), Rider (1996), Nurmi (1978), and Alger and Crain (1966), Crain and Anderson (1966).